Picture this… it’s a cold, wintery evening. You’re home from a long day at work and the kids have been fussing all afternoon.

 Personally, I don’t like the texture you get from a box mix.
 I tried to tinker with the premade mix to work in a pressure cooker, but then I realized – why try and improve a box recipe when you can pressure cook delicious chocolate brownies from scratch?

 It’s just as simple to cook desserts from scratch in your Instant Pot.
-I love the simplicity of my Instant Pot Coffee Cake recipe, too.
+I love the simplicity of my Instant Pot Japanese Cheesecake recipe, too.
 Just imagine how these two flavors would taste together.

 Why Should I Make Chocolate Brownies in the Instant Pot?